Facet syndrome: Diagnosis

 Facet arthropathy or 'facet syndrome' can typically be diagnosed through a physical examination, MRI, x-rays and/or a diagnostic block into the suspected joint.

 Treatment

 In general, anti-inflammatory drugs are prescribed initially.
 This medical treatment is usually accompanied by physiotherapy to increase back and stomach muscles.
 Thus, the spine can be both relieved and stabilized.
 If these conservative measures do not bring about betterment, minimally invasive procedures such as a facet infiltration can be conducted to offer relief.
 In this procedure, a local anesthetic is injected directly into the respective joint, usually in combination with a cortisone preparation (corticosteroid).
-For long- term relief in more severe cases, Radio Frequency Ablation or Rhyzotomy, where the anterior and posterior spinal nerve root is burnt may be performed.
+For long-term relief in more severe cases, radio-frequency ablation or rhizotomy, where the anterior and posterior spinal nerve root is burnt may be performed.